rUmI-nUI/rUmI-nUI.github.io/chapters/2:  Parts of Speech.md

 <ins> Contextual Clause Marker: Ög </ins>

 The contextual clause marker "Ög" marks a context in which the following clause takes place and functions exactly like toki pona's "la".
-In this use, it can also signify "when" and "amidst".
+In this use, it can also signify "if/when" and "amidst".
 Note: "Ög" should only be used if another marker cannot convey a more specific meaning to describe a context.

 * Ex.
 1: Bu ev ak kyjwé ög, bu tsótáv iwúm nygênas (In the context of you hiking up the mountain, you will want warm clothes)